 Students learn how to investigate, evaluate and select content, methods and materials used in organizing and teaching mathematics and science in the elementary school.
 They develop appropriate curricula and examine personal beliefs and dispositions.
 They design and implement differentiated lessons based on state standards and develop technology-enhanced, project-based learning units.
 They gain a sound pedagogical knowledge base, an understanding of the importance of inquiry and professionalism and have opportunities to participate in a community of learners.
 A concurrent practicum offers opportunities to apply concepts and skills.
 Prerequisites: EDU 211, MTH 210, PSY 321, CIS 220.
+Corequisites: EDU 323 and 346.
 Admission to Teacher Education Program.
+To be taken no earlier than Junior year.
 Offered fall and spring.